 Note

-In case corrections in the Job Information or Organizational Information subsections of the new hire record need to be made, the HR Administrator can perform these as follows: select the Clock (History) icon next to the Job Information block.
+In case of country AU, if corrections in the Job Information or Organizational Information subsections of the new hire record need to be made, the HR Administrator can perform these as follows: select the Clock (History) icon next to the Job Information block.
 In the Change History part of the upcoming dialog box, select the appropriate New Hire record and choose the Edit button.
 In the When would you like your changes to take effect? field, enter the hiring date and make the appropriate corrections.
 It is recommended to add in the Notes field details to the correction performed.

 In case corrections have been performed to fields, which influence the pay components (like, for example, pay scale group, pay scale level, FTE, etc.), you need to check the automatically updated values in the Compensation Information and Compensation blocks.
 In case the suggested values for Pay Group and (Pay Component) Frequency do not fit to each other, you need to adapt this manually.
 To do so, select the Clock (History) icon next to the Compensation Information block.
 In the Change History part of the upcoming Compensation Information Changes dialog box, select the appropriate New Hire record and choose the Edit button.
 In the When would you like your changes to take effect? field, enter the hiring date and make the appropriate adaptions.
 Make sure to adapt also the (Pay Component) Amount in this case such that the annual salary of the employee is preserved.